 But is English Wikipedia practicing what it preaches?

-During my highly visible role as diversity and inclusion director at two Fortune 500 companies, I wrote internal articles read by people across the globe.
+During my highly visible role as diversity and inclusion director at two Fortune 500 companies, I wrote internal articles, often when bias was a factor, read by people across the globe.
 I also had to make difficult decisions, sometimes with potentially significant financial consequences, for the organization.
 Following is a major decision I made and the national fallout in one company.
 That’s followed by a few responses I received in response to internal articles I wrote.
 Note that topics of sexual orientation or Islam/Muslims seemed to generate these messages to me:

 Continue reading When Bias Comes Knocking – by Terry Howard